segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 > **Andrej Karpathy:** [Neural Networks - Zero to Hero](https://karpathy.ai/zero-to-hero.html){:target="_blank"}
 >
-To thoroughly explore and understand neural networks, there are few better resources than this video series by [Andrej Karpathy](https://en.wikipedia.org/wiki/Andrej_Karpathy){:target="_blank"}.
+To thoroughly explore and understand Neural Networks, there are few better resources than this video series by [Andrej Karpathy](https://en.wikipedia.org/wiki/Andrej_Karpathy){:target="_blank"}.
 He's one of OpenAI's co-founders, a former director of AI and Autopilot Vision at Tesla, and an all-around brilliant computer scientist.
 The YouTube playlist for the series can be found [here](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ){:target="_blank"}, but Andrej also has a website for the course linked above.
 >
 > **Free or Paid:** Free.
 {: .notice--primary}

 > **Michael Nielsen:** [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/){:target="_blank"}
 >
 [Michael Nielsen](https://en.wikipedia.org/wiki/Michael_Nielsen){:target="_blank"}, a quantum physicist and AI researcher, authored the accessible yet profound _Neural Networks and Deep Learning_ in 2015.
-The book is a treasure trove for anyone diving into the mechanics of neural networks, which are a fundamental aspect of AI.
+The book is a treasure trove for anyone diving into the mechanics of Neural Networks, which are a fundamental aspect of AI.
 The book exists online on his website, but if you prefer, you can likely find a PDF version with a [quick search](https://www.google.com/search?q=filetype%3Apdf+neural+networks+and+deep+learning+michael+nielsen){:target="_blank"}.
 >
 > **Free or Paid:** Free.
 {: .notice--primary}